jameshallam93/FullStackOpen2020/README.md

 # FullStackOpen2020

-For the submission of exercises relating to the Fullstack 2020 course created by the University of Helsinki.
+For the submission of exercises relating to [Helsinki Uni's Fullstack Open 2020](https://fullstackopen.com/en/) course.

 # Part0